hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 ![examples](https://cloud-2jaw6a14x.vercel.app/0image.png)

-Making multiple shapes is very easy, it’s as simple as putting multiple shapes together, until you get what you want.
-The hardest part of this, is to put everything where it must be, we can do this using the property: “translate”.
+Making multiple shapes is very easy, it’s as simple as putting multiple shapes together until you get what you want.
+The hardest part of this is to put everything where it must be, we can do this using the property: “translate”.
 Let’s see how it works!

 I wanna try making the Hack Club logo, but you can make whatever you want!.
 Click [here](https://repl.it/@wollygfx/Hack-Club-logo) to see the final code.